xiduzo/portfolio_astro/src/content/page/about.md

 <br aria-hidden="true"/><br aria-hidden="true"/>
 Collaborating with individuals from diverse backgrounds to achieve a shared objective is a value I hold dear.
 I firmly believe that exceptional solutions emerge when we embrace a multitude of perspectives.
 <br aria-hidden="true"/><br aria-hidden="true"/>
-While my focus predominantly lies in the realm of technology, my true strengths lie in the intersection of UX and development.
-I recognize the value of actively participating in both disciplines, allowing me to enhance my strengths of both.
+While I'm deeply rooted in the realm of technology, my true strengths shine at the intersection of UX and development.
+Actively engaging in both disciplines is where I like to play ball.

 <hr/>